As some of you know, I earned a two-year MBA program at a small business school in central Michigan. It was an extremely valuable experience.

 Does it speak volumes about how smart you are?
 To some people, I suppose.

-Does it guarantee your success on any level?
+Will it guarantee your success on any level?
 Absolutely not.

-Was It Worth It?
+Was the MBA Worth It?

-Obviously – there isn’t “one right answer” that applies to all people.
-Everyone has to decide for themselves how much college (if any) they want to pursue based on their career goals and objectives… but I can tell you that in my situation, with my career goals, prior knowledge and aspirations for personal development, getting an MBA was a slam dunk decision that fit very well with where I wanted to be at this point in my life.
+Obviously, there isn’t “one right answer” that applies to all people.
+Everyone has to decide for themselves how much college (if any) they want to pursue based on their career goals and objectives.
+But I can tell you that in my situation, with my career goals, prior knowledge, and aspirations for personal development, getting an MBA was a slam dunk decision that fit very well with where I wanted to be at this point in my life.